 The Light Duty Towing Training course has been developed by DriveWise in conjunction with the Canadian Towing Association.
 The training course consist of both online learning modules and on-the job training.
 Participants will be required to successfully complete both components of the course in order to receive the certificate of completion.

 Light duty tow truck operator job description:

 A Light Duty Tow Truck Operator operates a light duty tow truck with the principle task of moving disabled passenger vehicles.
-They are required to move disabled vehicles as a result of a variety of situations and during different roadway traffic circumstances.
+They are required to move disabled vehicles, provide battery boosts, change flat tires and in some cases provide lock out services, as a result of a variety of situations and during different roadway traffic circumstances.
 They are generally employed by a towing company, or they may be self-employed.
 They are often called to perform their duties during emergency circumstances in heavy traffic conditions with the drivers and passengers of the disabled vehicle in distress.
 They are often required to conduct recovery operations of vehicles that may be off the road or as a result of a collision.
 Often the operator will have to deal with severe traffic and adverse weather conditions.
 The working conditions and general operations of the work can be hazardous, particularly when working in live traffic.
 Keeping the tow truck operations safe is therefore an important aspect of the job.

 Once you register for the program, you will be sent login credentials to complete online self-paced training.
 The online training reviews the basic knowledge that is required for light duty tow operators.
 There is a strong emphasis on safety throughout the training, as safety should always be your number one priority.
 The online training is broken up into 11